Parent page: The Routing

 For most board designs, there will be a specific set of nets to be routed with a controlled impedance.
 A common approach is to create a net class or differential pair class that includes these nets, then create a routing rule that targets this class, as shown in the images below.

 Normally you manually define the Min, Max, and Preferred Widths, either in the upper constraint settings to apply them to all layers; or individually for each layer in the layer grid.
 For controlled impedance routing you enable the Use Impedance Profile option instead, then select the required Impedance Profile from the dropdown.
 When this is done, the Constraints region of the rule will change.
 The first thing you will notice is that the available layers region will no longer show all signal layers on the board, it will now only show the layers enabled in the selected Impedance Profile.
 The Preferred Width values (and diff pair gap) will update to reflect the widths (and gaps) calculated for each layer.
 These Preferred values cannot be edited but the Min and Max values can; set these to suitable smaller/larger values.
-The nets can then be interactively routed, in the usual way.

 For single-sided nets, the routing width is defined by the Routing Width design rule.